jeremiak/jeremiak.com/_posts/2023-10-27-percent-of-buildings.md

 My reaction: <strong>Fuck.</strong>

-Here's all the buildings in the parts of those cities and what it looks like when those buildings are removed.
-In case it wasn't apparent, I'm not a government or international agency so I don't have information about which buildings are residential and which aren't.
+Here's all the buildings in parts of those cities and what it looks like when just less than half of the buildings are removed.

-Instead I just made an assumption that residential buildings are smaller than commerical or industrial ones so any building with a footprint smaller than 10,000 square meters is "residential" for my purposes.

-It goes without saying, but I'll say it, that this is not what it would actually look like.
-It's a visualization, sanitized and normalized along the horror axis.
-But it helps me.
-I guess.

-Ceasefire now!

 <h2>Sacramento</h2>
 <div id="sacramento-map" style="height: 500px;"></div>